 "Over the past year I've discovered if you keep on giving and giving, you end up losing yourself," Murphy said.
 "I think that learning to give and receive is the trick.
 Perfect happiness is also a feeling, and the most amazing thing is that we were all born with the gift to make it happen in a heartbeat.

 "Putting on certain music, reading something can make us feel a certain way; affirmations, letting ourselves breathe, enjoying our loved ones, and enjoying being in our own skin.
 I think the key to happiness is allowing ourselves to not feel bad or guilty for feeling it, and letting it be contagious.
 And to not be dependent on other people to create your own happiness."

-But it did seem as if Murphy preferred being part of a couple, judging by the short gaps between committed relationships, including before she dated her most high-profile boyfriend.
+But it did seem as if Murphy preferred being part of a couple, judging by the short gaps between committed relationships, including before she dated her most famous boyfriend.

-She revealed that she and Kutcher had started arguing during their first rehearsal together—a new experience for her—but once they made up, they became good buddies on set.
+She revealed that she and the That '70s Show star argued during their first rehearsal together—a new experience for her—but once they made up, they became good buddies on set.

 "Then I went away to do a film," Murphy continued, "he went away to do a film and it was about [two months ago] when we looked at each other and thought, 'OK, this is something..."'